top of page

 Studies show that the risk of dying prematurely is increased by 60% for people who sit eight hours or longer without exercising.
 Men and women showed increased risks of heart disease and cancer.

-So make time to add some exercise to your day, whether it’s 20 minutes at a time or a one-hour session.
+Make time to incorporate exercise into your day, whether it’s 20 minutes at a time or a one-hour session.

 Deirdre Gamill-Hock is a lifestyle/wellness coach and freelance writer/editor who writes engaging content for blogs and small businesses.
 Contact her at deirdre@deirdrehock.com or click here.